Enjoy the world of Creativity - Fine Art Tv - Photography movie video art

-This week enjoy Les Krims in Portrait, Orcalyde in Digital Art, Intensity in Muse by Richard Murrian, Lionel Bayol Thémines - Bodylarsen in Uncovered, Yan MORVAN - Lebanon in Chez Higgins, Jerónimo Heitor Coelho - Visit the shapes in Face to Face, Florent Carmin in Sensuality, Badjoke in Springboard, the best of Advertising in Art Commercial and all your favorites programs.
+This week enjoy Les Krims in Portrait, Orcalyde in Digital Art, Lionel Bayol Thémines - Bodylarsen in Uncovered, Intensity in Muse by Richard Murrian, Yan MORVAN - Lebanon in Chez Higgins, Jerónimo Heitor Coelho - Visit the shapes in Face to Face, Florent Carmin in Sensuality, Badjoke in Springboard, the best of Advertising in Art Commercial and all your favorites programs.

 Discover Fine Art Tv though these intimate video documentaries, articles and images portfolios !